-There’s nothing like family to bring out the people pleaser in you.
-They know how to strum on every guilt nerve you have because you share the longest history and to make matters worse, you make a rod for your own back by projecting your fears and assuming roles that don’t serve you.
+There’s nothing like family to bring out the people-pleaser in you.
+They know how to strum on every guilt nerve you have because you share the longest history.
+And to make matters worse, you make a rod for your own back by projecting your fears and assuming roles that don’t serve you.

 Even if your family doesn’t actually treat you that well and they are in fact, incredibly dysfunctional, you can still end up near losing your mind about how to fit in, tow the line, and get their approval.
-Despite not growing up around them, my extended family love bandying around the term ‘family’ and there’s this expectation that you ‘should’ do certain things.
+Despite not growing up around them, my extended family love bandying around the term ‘family’.
+There’s this expectation that you ‘should’ do certain things.
 “Family do this….
 Family do that….”.
 There’s a fear of crossing the familia.
 As I said to my father when the great bust-up happened, “Who do you all think you are?
 The Sopranos?”

 You’re not being disrespectful to your family by 1) choosing to be the adult you are with your own life and 2) having boundaries.
 It’s an unrealistic expectation whether you or they have it, to be expected to base your identity, worth and happiness around whether you’re pleasing a group of people.

-Boundaries are something you learn through trial and error and there’s something that I know with certainty: You can and are allowed to have boundaries with your family.
+Boundaries are something you learn through trial and error.
+And there’s something that I know with certainty: You can and are allowed to have boundaries with your family.
 It’s not “wrong” so cancel your guilt account.

-It’s critical not to confuse your discomfort or their reaction to you not kow-towing to their rules or allowing them to direct you, with the validity of boundaries.
+It’s critical not to confuse your discomfort or their reaction to you not kowtowing to their rules or allowing them to direct you, with the validity of boundaries.

 Boundaries are for you.
-You’re not doing it to influence or even control the behaviour of others; you say no, you have boundaries and you set limits because you know what does and doesn’t work for you and you want to be happy.
+You’re not doing it to influence or even control the behaviour of others.
+You say no, you have boundaries and you set limits because you know what does and doesn’t work for you and you want to be happy.
 It’s not about you working out guidelines for others; it’s about deciding how you want to live and living it.

-It’s best to start off with known factors – it’s amazing how many people act ‘surprised’ about stuff that’s been going on for ages.
-You know exactly where, which and how family members tend to jump or rattle your fence – work out the best alternative response for you.
+It’s best to start off with known factors.
+It’s amazing how many people act ‘surprised’ about stuff that’s been going on for ages.
+You know exactly where, which and how family members tend to jump or rattle your fence.
+Work out the best alternative response for you.